 - 1 Tablespoon Balsamic Vinegar (I use Lucero)

-- 1/4 cup feta or goat cheese, crumbled
+- 2 ounces feta or goat cheese, crumbled (optional)

-Add slivered almonds to saute pan and toast until they become golden brown.
+- Add sliced almonds to saute pan and toast over medium heat until they become golden brown.
 Do not allow them to burn.
 Remove and set aside

-Toss the mushrooms, asparagus, green beans, garlic and onions in the oil, thyme, salt and pepper and place them on a baking sheet in a single layer.
-Roast vegetables for 20 minutes.
-Remove from oven and set aside.
+- Toss the mushrooms, asparagus, green beans, garlic and onions in the oil, thyme, salt and pepper and place them on a baking sheet in a single layer.
+Roast vegetables for 18-20 minutes.
+Remove from oven and add to large bowl

-In saucepan over medium heat, add dry farro and toast for a few minutes, until nutty.
-Add broth, reduce heat and simmer, covered, until farro is al dente, approximately 20 minutes
+- In saucepan over medium heat, add dry farro and toast for 2-3 minutes, until nutty.
+Add broth, bring to a boil, reduce to simmer and cook, covered, for 15 minutes